pxc/gitbook/text/34_Git_Submodules/1_Submodules.markdown

 ## Submodules ##

-Large projects are often composed of smaller, self-contained modules.
+Large projects are often composed of smaller self-contained modules.
 For example, an embedded Linux distribution's source tree would include every piece of software in the distribution with some local modifications; a movie player might need to build against a specific, known-working version of a